ludc/csream/README.md

 * **verbose**:
   * false = the output of the model ill be saved in a CSV file in the 'logPath' directory.
   * true = the model will output on the console
-* **logPath: the directory of the log file.
+* **logPath**: the directory of the log file.
 Note that the filename is automaticcally defined in such a way that two experiments will generate two files with two different names.
 Note also that all the parameters are saved in the log file.
 * **costs**: the cost model
   * no = all features have a weight of 1
   * linear = feature 1 as a cost of 1/n, feature 2 has a cost of 2/n, ... where n is the total number of features